Chart Color Schemes

 Infrastructure

-Southern Midlands has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally
+Southern Midlands has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that may impact this region.
-Notable ones include Ted Jeffries Memorial Park Upgrade, Jordan River Learning Federation School Farm Upgrade, Brighton Town Square Development, and Federal Government Growth Precinct Infrastructure Program - Brighton South.
-The following list details those most likely to be relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 17 projects that are expected to impact the area.
+Notable projects include Ted Jeffries Memorial Park Upgrade, Jordan River Learning Federation School Farm Upgrade, Brighton Town Square Development, and Federal Government Growth Precinct Infrastructure Program - Brighton South.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.